 • Part C deals with the obligations of registered participants to maintain confidentiality

-• Part D deals with monitoring and reporting
+• Part D deals with monitoring and reporting, principally by the AER

 • Part E deals with the structure and responsibilities of the Reliability Panel